 Every section of The Carnival of the Animals begins with narration.
 And if my Google translator is right, the text is not the familiar one by Ogden Nash, but something new, written by our narrator here (Belgian comedian, Alex Vizorek).
 Fortunately each verse is separately tracked so I can program the CD player to skip it.
 (Of course one can simply press the skip button each time, if you're fast enough with the remote).
 Once accomplished (no easy feat - there are 30 tracks to sort through), musically, this is a splendid Carnival.
 It is very well played by what sounds like a reduced number of orchestral strings, along with the pianists and soloists.
 Thus it is not the original version for 11 players, but there is a chamber feel to it.
 The music-making is fresh and very well characterized.
 As if anyone really needs yet another Carnival of the Animals, this one is worth it - especially for track 24, "Pianists".
 This is a hilariously mistake-riddled, clumsy depiction of a student practicing their scales!
 Not only by the pianists, but the lack of coordination with the orchestra as well.
 And it sounds so spontaneous, I literally laughed out loud so hard I had to listen to it a second time!
 There are only a handful of other recordings which are similarly performed, and two come immediately to mind - the one from the Capucon brothers and friends on a 2003 Virgin CD and - the most hilarious one of all - the side-splitting account by I Musici de Montreal on a 1993 Chandos.
 What great fun it is to hear professional pianists bring this off so convincingly!

-Elsewhere, Persons with Long Ears is splendidly vivid, as played by the closely-mic'd dueling violin sections; the clarinet and flute solos are nicely done; and Aquarium features what sounds like a real glass harmonica - that is until the glissandi near the end, where it then suddenly sounds like a glockenspiel.
-The booklet makes no mention of the instrumentation used, so I can only guess that perhaps they had a glass harmonica-like device suitable for the simple notes in the first section, but had to resort to the glockenspiel for the full-octave scales later on.
+Elsewhere, Persons with Long Ears is splendidly vivid, as played by the closely-mic'd dueling violin sections; the clarinet and flute solos are nicely done; and Aquarium features what sounds like something similar to a real glass harmonica - that is until the glissandi near the end, where it then suddenly sounds like a glockenspiel.
+The booklet makes no mention of the instrumentation used, but I suspect they perhaps used tuned water glasses for the simple notes in the first section, but had to resort to the glockenspiel for the full-octave scales later on.
 We'll never know for sure because the booklet doesn't tell us (at least not that I can see within its French-only text).
 In any event, it is an extraordinarily atmospheric, serene account, which truly does enable one to envision the tranquility of fish swimming around in an aquarium.
 Very nice!

 Speaking of the booklet, it's odd it also fails to name the orchestral soloists.
 One can presume they are the principals of the orchestra, but again we'll never know for sure.
 Confusingly, the booklet lists the orchestral personnel, ascribing a single asterisk to those members playing the Saint-Saens.
 But no asterisk appears for any of the flute or double bass players, but there is one for the clarinet and cello.
 So it's a mystery.